Thursday, January 31, 2008

 Friday, January 25, 2008

 A great piece in The Independent celebrates 50 years of Lego and details how they sent buckets of it to various famous folk (Alexa Chung, Sir Paul Smith, Rankin, Trevor Beattie, Right Said Fred, Peter Saville, Amy MacDonald, Ken Shuttleworth) to see what they would create.
-Two shedworking atmospheres emerged, firstly from shed champion Trevor Baylis pictured above (photo by David Sandison), who comments:
+One shedworking atmosphere emerged, from shed champion Trevor Baylis who comments:

 Posted by alex johnson at 12:16 PM